EQEmu/eqemu-docs-v2/docs/categories/client-configuration/README.md

 While we cannot cover every server, we can provide tips for the modified files that you should seek out for each new server for which you plan to connect.

-{% hint style="info" %}
+!!! info
         It is highly recommended that you create a specific client folder for each server, so that you do not have to keep modifying these files.
-{% endhint %}

 #### Spell File:  spells_%s.txt